West Valley Mega Site

 Visibility & Access

 Prime frontage on Old U.S. Highway 80 with canal at southern edge providing natural boundaries.
-Controlled access points enable secure perimeter management for sensitive operations.
+Potential controlled access points support secure perimeter planning for sensitive operations.

 Setbacks & Buffers

 538 acres allows generous setbacks, security standoff zones, and phased expansion capabilities.
-Low access State Trust Land to the north provide natural buffering between the site and the power source.
+State Trust Land to the north provides a low-access buffer between the site and the power corridor.

 Surrounding Uses